 - We look for opportunities to engage with and support children as partners in learning, valuing holistic teaching and learning opportunities.

-- We believe all children learn best as active learners, when they are seen to be capable and unique and offered opportunities to become critical thinkers.
+- We believe all children learn best as active learners, when they considered to be capable and unique and offered opportunities to become critical thinkers.

 - Children’s ideas and interests are listened to and reflected upon throughout the shared journey of learning.